 Corporate Headquarters in Virginia

-With the 5th-highest number of Fortune 500 and the 8th-highest Fortune 1000 company headquarters in the U.S. in 2022, Virginia represents a diversified ecosystem of over 800 corporate headquarters in a broad cross-section of industries including technology, defense, food and beverage, and many others such as finance and hospitality and tourism.
+With the 5th-highest number of Fortune 500 and the 8th highest Fortune 1000 company headquarters in the U.S. in 2023, Virginia represents a diversified ecosystem of more than 800 corporate headquarters in a broad cross-section of industries including technology, defense, food and beverage, and many others such as finance and hospitality and tourism.

 America’s Top State for Talent